weijianzhg/PolarFact.jl/README.md

 	- ``:halley``: Hallye's method
 	- ``:schulz``: the Newton Schulz method.
 Note this method can only apply to matrices with norm less than ``sqrt(3)``.
-It is better to use in conjunction with Newton's method, i.e., use ``:hybrid``.
+It is better to use in conjunction with Newton's method.
 	- ``:hybrid``: a hybrid Newton method
 	- ``:svd``: the SVD method